 We hiked the 3.3 mile Echo Canyon Loop descending roughly 500 feet into the canyon and back up again.
 I’m not sure if it was the elevation and heat or the fact that we were nearing the end of our Southwest road trip itinerary.
 But, for us, this hike felt like it was longer than three miles.
 Generally, it is recommended to hike down through Echo Canyon first.
 Then hike back up the less scenic Hailstone and Ed Riggs Trails.
 The Echo Canyon trail winds around the rock formations as it descends into the canyon; there are plenty of large boulders just off the trail to keeps the kids happy scrambling from one rock to another on their Southwest road trip to national parks.

-Saguaro National Park and Tucson – American Southwest Road Trip to National Parks
+Saguaro National Park and Tucson on an American Southwest Road Trip to National Parks

 From Benson, we had only a short 45 minute drive to the eastern district of Saguaro National Park on our Southwest road trip itinerary.
 We arrived early, before the heat of the day.
 After completing the park loop, we stopped at the Rincon Mountain Visitor Center.
 At the visitor center the kids were sworn in as Saguaro National Park junior rangers.
 For lunch we stopped at El Charro Cafe before checking into our hotel, Omni Tucson National Resort, and heading to the pool.
 This was the best pool on our American Southwest road trip itinerary.